 Figure 1 shows the main difference in protocol architecture between CCN (Fig. 1a) and hybrid GUID and network address (HGN) routing (Fig. 1b).
-In CCN, a naming convention or a logically centralized name assignment service is used to create globally unique names such as movies/Disney/musicals/Lion\King.
+In CCN, a naming convention or a logically centralized name assignment service is used to create globally unique names such as movies/Disney/musicals/Lion King.
 Routers in the CCN network maintain forwarding table entries with these semantically structured content names.
 The number of entries required may be reduced through content label aggregation, for example movies/Disney can be used to represent a large number of content files.
 The routing layer in the CCN network is thus based entirely on structured names, and hence scalability properties depend on the level of content aggregation and locality of the content.

-In contrast, the alternative hybrid approach shown in Fig. 1b uses name assignment services to map content names (or context, device, people names) to 'flat' GUIDs which are randomly selected ~160 byte public keys without any semantic structure.
+In contrast, the alternative hybrid approach shown in Fig. 1b uses name assignment services to map content names (or context, device, people names) to 'flat' GUIDs which are randomly selected ~ 160 byte public keys without any semantic structure.
 As shown in the figure, these GUIDs (unique to each network-connected object) are further bound to a set of network addresses (locators) that correspond to the current points of attachment.
 As an example, a mobile device would be assigned a GUID which is then dynamically bound to a series of network addresses corresponding to the locators of current points of attachment.
 Similarly, a content file is identified by a unique GUID and when copies of the file are located at multiple networks, the GUID is associated with a set of network addresses.
 The GUID thus serves as the central 'narrow waist' of the protocol stack, and is used to define communication services provided by the network.
-We note that the design of the indirection layers has been a central theme in future Internet research in the last decade and our architecture draws insights from many such works including, for example, DONA [8] and NetInf [9].
+Note that the GUID is by design a 'flat' name without semantic structure in order to provide desirable content neutrality, privacy and security features.

 Routing in the HGN network thus has two types of primitives available the GUID name and the network address (NA), resulting in a hybrid scheme.
 The GUID is the authoritative routing header which is used to support content caching/retrieval and dynamic services such as mobility and multicast.
 GUIDs are mapped to NAs using a distributed service called the GNRS (global name resolution service).
-Any networked object or network element (router, access point, base station) can determine the GUID⇔NA mapping by consulting the GNRS service.
+Any networked object or network element (router, access point, base station) can determine the GUID A mapping by consulting the GNRS service.
 Thus for relatively static services such as unicast between fixed end-points, routing can be done with NAs alone, while more advanced services may utilize GUIDs at the cost of higher table lookup latency.
-The HGN approach outlined above attempts to solve the scalability problem by dividing the problem into two distinct parts, i.e. (a) global name resolution service for mapping $\sim 10B$ objects to $\sim$ 100K networks, and (b) a routing protocol similar to BGP for distributing a routing table for ~100K networks.
+The HGN approach outlined above attempts to solve the scalability problem by dividing the problem into two distinct parts, i.e. (a) global name resolution service for mapping $\sim 10B$ objects to ~ 100 K networks, and (b) a routing protocol similar to BGP for distributing a routing table for ~ 100 K networks.
 Before moving to a comparison discussion of scalability, we provide a brief review of the MobilityFirst protocol operation and the GNRS functionality it uses in the next section.